philiptran218/Dungeon_Mania_Specification/README.md

 - 21 Oct 2pm - Clarify buildables argument in DungeonResponse constructor
 - 22 Oct 9pm - More detail on save/load game, broaden allowable items usable in tick itemUsed
 - 24 Oct 4pm - Case where itemUsed is null in `tick`, clarify movement of enemies in peaceful mode
+- 24 Oct 10pm - Mercenaries can be bribed from 2 tiles away, note on one ring + JSON prefixes for all entities

 ## 1. Aims